sybert1ger/frc-programming/courses/ELT1130/1-Robots/1-Principles.md

 These five principles are all very important.

 ### Prototype before designing
 You should always have an idea about how your ideas work in real life before choosing them.
 It's just impossible to know exactly how something will work in practicality.
-Prototyping is inexpensive, but invaluable.
-Every successful design starts with a simple prototype.
+Prototyping is inexpensive, and invaluable.
+Every successful design should start with a simple prototype.

 ### Design before building
 Make sure your design is finalized and complete before you start building.
 You can end up wasting a lot of time if you don't complete designs.
-You design might be perfect, but that still doesn't mean you didn't forget about something that makes everything useless.
+Your design might be perfect in theory, but there are so many more factors to design than completing the desired task.

 ### Iterate design over time
-Your designs will almost never be even *good* on the first iteration.
-This isn't an insult - nobody's is.
+Your designs will almost never be *good* on the first iteration.
+This isn't an insult - nobody has the foresight to account for everything.
 The separating factor between a good and bad design is iteration.
 You need to constantly re-evaluate, and consider other options.
 Brilliant ideas don't come on the first try.

 ### Keep things as simple as your goal allows
 This is the most commonly said, and least commonly practised principle in all of design.
 Of course, everyone *ideally* follows this.
 There's really no argument for unnecessary complexity.
 But over and over again, people completely neglect the power of a simple design.